 Related videos:

-Marco Rubio, Secretary of State of the United States, arrived at the Vatican this Wednesday to meet with Pope Leo XIV in the private library of the Apostolic Palace, during a visit aimed at rebuilding diplomatic ties between Washington and the Holy See following weeks of open tension between the pontiff and President Donald Trump.
+Marco Rubio, Secretary of State of the United States, arrived this Wednesday at the Vatican to meet with Pope Leo XIV in the private library of the Apostolic Palace, in a visit aimed at repairing the diplomatic ties between Washington and the Holy See after weeks of open tension between the pontiff and President Donald Trump.

 The audience, confirmed by the Vatican Press Office, will take place this Thursday.

-This is the second meeting between the two.
-The first took place on May 19, 2025, a day after the inaugural mass of the papacy, when Rubio attended with Vice President JD Vance.
+This is the second meeting between them.
+The first took place on May 19, 2025, one day after the inaugural Mass of the pontificate, when Rubio attended with Vice President JD Vance.

-The State Department spokesperson, Thomas Pigott, indicated that Rubio would meet with the leadership of the Holy See to discuss the situation in the Middle East and mutual interests in the Western Hemisphere, with particular focus on Cuba.
+The State Department spokesperson, Thomas Pigott, indicated that Rubio would meet with the leadership of the Holy See to discuss the situation in the Middle East and mutual interests in the western hemisphere, with particular attention to Cuba.

-"We are willing to provide more humanitarian aid to Cuba, but the Cuban regime must allow us to do so," stated the Secretary of State.
+"We are willing to provide more humanitarian aid to Cuba, but the Cuban regime must allow us to do so," said the Secretary of State.

-The United States has already sent 6 million dollars in February 2026 through Cáritas Cuba, and there are 9 million additional dollars designated for victims of Hurricane Melissa in the eastern part of the island, funds that Washington also wants to channel through ecclesiastical means.
+The United States has already sent 6 million dollars in February 2026 through Cáritas Cuba, and there are 9 million additional dollars intended for hurricane Melissa victims in the eastern part of the island, funds that Washington also wants to channel through church organizations.

 Cardinal Pietro Parolin, Vatican Secretary of State, stated in March that the Holy See has taken "the necessary steps to promote a negotiated solution in Cuba."